gaetansels/Powershell-lab-setup-windows-adv-lab1-/documentation.md

 `get-help New-netIPAddress -Examples`--> this gives examples we can use and adapt to what we need If there are no examples, we can use  `Update-Help`, make sure to execute it as an administrator.

+The following command was used :
+`New-NetIPAddress -InterfaceIndex 6 -IPAddress 192.168.153.1 -PrefixLength 24 -DefaultGateway 192.168.153.1 `

+## DNS

+`set-DnsClientServerAddress -InterfaceIndex 6 -ServerAddresses ("127.0.0.1")`

 ![something](images/winadv_lab1_p3.png)